 Installation of the ivoler protector is actually rather simple.
 You just peel off the backing of the protector, line it up with the Switch, and then press it down firmly.
 What smooths out the process is the thickness of the protector ensures it doesn’t bend or flex beneath your grip.

 Once the glass in installed, the touchscreen maintains accuracy, and sensitivity within response.
 The glass allows 99.9% transmission to maintain the HD clarity of the Nintendo Switch.
 And the scratch-resistant design allows for that clarity to stay crystal clear for as long as the protector is in place.
 The 100% bubble-free adhesive is easy to install and remove, though it does take some cleaning to get off the face of your Switch.

-The Cellularize Tempered Glass Screen Protector is covered with an anti-oil spray which allows you to wipe away oil, sweat, fingerprints without leaving streaks behind.
+The ivoler Tempered Glass Screen Protector is covered with an anti-oil spray which allows you to wipe away oil, sweat, fingerprints without leaving streaks behind.
 It also includes a microfiber cloth, alcohol wipes, and instructions.
-And Cellularize offers a lifetime warranty along with their screen protector.
+And ivoler offers a lifetime warranty along with their screen protector.

 Choosing Between 3 Nintendo Switch Tempered Glass Screen Protectors

 The ivoler Tempered Glass Screen Protector is your best budget oriented option.
 It’s one of the cheapest Nintendo Switch screen protectors that’s actually made of tempered glass.
 While they don’t mention it in their advertising, this kit does include all the installation materials necessary for a clean install.
 It’s got more value than you’d expect.